jamulussoftware/jamuluswebsite/wiki/en/en-Walk-Through.md

 # Jamulus walk-through
 Let's have a look what Jamulus looks like and what you should do after having installed the software.
 ## First start
-Before each online Jam, you should close all other programs, plugin everything (LAN-cable, audio gear, etc) to minimize CPU load and to ensure that no other application wants to access your sound card.
-You can have a look at [Hardware Setup](Hardware-Setup) for more information how to setup Hardware.
+Before each online Jam, you should close all other programs, plugin everything (LAN-cable, audio gear, etc) to minimise CPU load and to ensure that no other application wants to access your sound card.
+You can have a look at [Hardware Setup](Hardware-Setup) for more information how to setup your hardware.
 If you need help setting up ASIO4All on Windows, have a look at the [ASIO4All Setup guide on the Windows installation page](Installation-for-Windows#setting-up-asio4all).

 ### Jamulus main window
 If you open Jamulus, you will see a window which looks like this: